lpoulain/SaWa/server.md

 - Daemon (`sawad -daemon`): no debug information is produced (in a future version errors will be stored in a log file)

 The `screen` object points to a `struct display` which contains the appropriate methods.

+## Improvements

+- SaWa server cache: the server could keep a copy of the pages ready from the disk in memory, avoiding duplicate disk reads.
+The cache needs to be updated if a write operation is requested.
+It is however not clear how much performance would be gained considering Linux already has a filesystem cache.
+Likewise, a write cache (where the server acknowledges immediately a write operation but performs it later) is feasible but can be dangerous.
+- Logging errors in a log file
+- The ability to use the "stop" command when the server is running in HTTP server mode